Incorporating Modern Mexican Interior Design with Minimalist Wall Art

 The Impact of Technology on Artistic Expression

 Technology has changed how artists create minimalist art.
 Digital tools allow for precise geometric designs.
-Artists can easily try different colors and shapes.
+Artists can easily experiment with colors and shapes.
 This has led to new types of minimalist art.

 3D printing enables complex minimalist sculptures.
 These pieces mix old and new techniques.
-Virtual reality offers new ways to see minimalist art.
-Viewers can enter digital minimalist spaces.
+Virtual reality offers new ways to experience minimalist art.
+Viewers can immerse themselves in digital minimalist spaces.

 Social media has also shaped minimalist art trends.
 Platforms like Instagram favor clean, simple images.
 This has led artists to create more shareable minimalist works.
 As a result, more people see this style of art.